-In order to enter one of the majors offered by the College, students must complete a Declaration of Major Application.
-Students who wish to change their major must complete a Change of Major Application.
-Both applications may be obtained from the Registrar's Office.
-Students on academic probation may not declare or change a major.
+In order to enter one of the majors offered by the College, students must complete the Declaration/Change of Major Form.
+Students who wish to change their major must complete this application noting 'change of major.'
+This form should be completed electronically.
 Students must complete at least 50% of course work in the major in residence at Trinity College.
-Students may declare more than one major but should be aware that this may extend their program of study at the College beyond four years.
+All students graduating with a Bachelor of Arts degree will receive a double major consisting of a Bible and Theology major along with their chosen major.
+Students may declare an additional major but should be aware that this may extend their program of study at the College beyond four years.